fi-ts/cloudctl/README.md

 cloudctl login
 ```

-A Browser window will open and you are prompted to select your authentification backend.
+A Browser window will open and you are prompted to select your backend.

-Choose "Log in with OpenLDAP Demo (TEST)"
+* Choose "Log in with OpenLDAP Demo (TEST)"
-Push green button: "Grant Access"
+* Push green button: "Grant Access"

 Token will be written to default kubectl-config, e.g. ~/.kube/config